zoj613/zarr-ml/README.md

 - Compresses chunks using a variety of supported compression codecs.
 - Supports indexing operations to read/write views of a Zarr array.
 - Supports storing arrays in-memory or the local filesystem.
-It is also extensible, allowing users to create and use their own custom storage backends.
+It is also extensible, allowing users to easily create and use their own custom storage backends.
+See the example implementing a [Zip file store][9] for more details.
 - Supports both synchronous and concurrent I/O via [Lwt][4] and [Eio][8].
 - Leverages the strong type system of Ocaml to create a type-safe API; making it impossible to create, read or write malformed arrays.